projectdiscovery/nuclei/README.md

-   -srd, -store-resp-dir string  store all request/response passed through nuclei to custom directory (default "output") -silent                       display findings only -nc, -no-color                disable output content coloring (ANSI escape codes) -j, -jsonl                    write output in JSONL(ines) format -irr, -include-rr -omit-raw   include request/response pairs in the JSON, JSONL, and Markdown outputs (for findings only) [DEPRECATED use -omit-raw] (default true)
+   -srd, -store-resp-dir string  store all request/response passed through nuclei to custom directory (default "output") -silent                       display findings only -nc, -no-color                disable output content coloring (ANSI escape codes) -j, -jsonl                    write output in JSONL(lines) format -irr, -include-rr -omit-raw   include request/response pairs in the JSON, JSONL, and Markdown outputs (for findings only) [DEPRECATED use -omit-raw] (default true)
    -or, -omit-raw                omit request/response pairs in the JSON, JSONL, and Markdown outputs (for findings only) -ot, -omit-template           omit encoded template in the JSON, JSONL output